horaciolopesqq/futurium-starterkit/README.md

   ╚═╝      ╚═════╝    ╚═╝    ╚═════╝ ╚═╝  ╚═╝╚═╝ ╚═════╝ ╚═╝     ╚═╝    ╚═╝╚══════╝╚═╝  ╚═╝
 ```

-This is a starting point for creating new instances of the futurium ISA project
+This is a starting point for creating new instances of the Futurium ISA project.
-from the European Commission.

 ## Features